-The BG Group which was mandated in 2007 to undertake an LNG expansion study for the government in conjunction with the MEEI, partly to facilitate the government's wish for Trinidad and Tobago to become an investor in parts of the gas value chain other than liquefaction, has reported on the matter favourably, according to Derek Hudson, President of BG Trinidad and Tobago (BGT&T).
+BG Group, which was mandated in 2007 to undertake an LNG expansion study for the government in conjunction with the MEEA, partly to facilitate the government's wish for Trinidad and Tobago to become an investor in parts of the gas value chain other than liquefaction, reported on the matter favourably, according to Derek Hudson, then President of BG Trinidad and Tobago (BG T&T).

-"The reserves potential of the country is there - it only requires some work," Mr Hudson has remarked.
-He does stress, however, that, as Boopsingh himself has observed, "other opportunities" will be competing with LNG for the use of gas, that might even include expansion at Atlantic itself as well as the needs of domestic industry.
+"The reserves potential of the country is there - it only requires some work," Mr Hudson remarked at the time.
+He does stress, however, that, as Boopsingh himself had observed, "other opportunities" will be competing with LNG for the use of gas, that might even include expansion at Atlantic itself as well as the needs of domestic industry.
 Mr Hudson says the study also outlines ways in which the government can achieve its ambition to insert itself into the gas value chain and stresses that BG Group, with the largest access to the US market of any company in the LNG business, is eager to assist.